Our verdict

 adidas-dame-8-fit.JPG

-The shoe also comes with an unusually roomy toebox that gets even bigger as the material tends to stretch out.
-This is great news for wide footers as it makes the foot "free to be itself."
-But people with narrow feet should definitely stay away from this Adidas shoe.
+The shoe also comes with a roomy toebox that gets even bigger as the material tends to stretch out.
+This is great news for wide footers as it makes the foot free to be itself.
+But we advise people with narrow feet to definitely stay away from this Adidas shoe.

 adidas-dame-8-toebox.JPG